Administrative Departments

 - Career development

-- Meeting with graduate and undergraduate health science (Applied Exercise Science and Movement Science) students for career development, including resume writing, cover letters, and LinkedIn
+- Meeting with graduate and undergraduate health science (Applied Exercise Science, Athletic Training, and Movement Science) students for career development, including resume writing, cover letters, and LinkedIn

 - Health science employer engagement

-- Sending out career postings and a weekly health science e-newsletter
+- Health science career postings and weekly e-newsletter

 - Collecting and compiling first destination data